antonarbus/q/README.md

 the initial app load in `<AccessToken />` to avoid prompting a user for credentials on every page refresh.

-(O) We use JWT token which contains encrypted not hashed payload with user email & role data, validation time and a hash based on a secret keys, which are kept on a server in env variable.
+(O) We use JWT token which contains **base64-encoded** (not encrypted) payload with user email & role data, validation time, and a signature based on secret keys kept on the server in env variables.
+**Note:** JWT payload is readable by anyone; never store sensitive data in it.

-(P) Server can validate the token only if it knows the secrete key.
+(P) Server can validate the token only if it knows the secret key.

 # Email